syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Scaffolding.md

 **dotnet tool update -g syncfusion.scaffolding**

-## Add a scaffolded item from command line scaffold
+## Add a scaffolded item from command-line scaffold

 The following steps explains how to add a scaffolded item from command line to your ASPNETCore application.